biancamika/digital-garden-template/_notes/1. Resource Notes/Design Justice (Book).md

 9. “We Work toward Nonexploitative Solutions that Reconnect Us to the Earth and to Each Other”
 10. “Before Seeking New Design Solutions, We Look for What Is Already Working at the Community Level, and We Honor and Uplift Traditional, Indigenous, and Local Knowledge and Practices”

-> “Learning to Code as Liberatory World-Making, or Workplace Preparedness under Neoliberal Technoculture?”
+> “Learning to Code as Liberatory World-Making, or ==Workplace Preparedness under Neoliberal Technoculture==?”

-> “Teaching people how to code is increasingly presented as a key goal—perhaps the key goal—for the education system under late-stage informational capitalism.”
+> “Teaching people how to code is increasingly presented as a key goal—perhaps the key goal—for the education system under ==late-stage informational capitalism==.”

-> “At the same time, as sociologist Tressie McMillan Cottom documents in her book Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy, for-profit universities that promise to teach coding skills and secure jobs for their graduates proliferate both on and offline.93 Many of the most visible for-profit coding schools and boot camps are expensive, inaccessible, and have dubious placement outcomes.94”
+> “At the same time, as sociologist Tressie McMillan Cottom documents in her book Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy, for-profit universities that promise to teach coding skills and secure jobs for their graduates proliferate both on and offline.93 Many of the most visible for-profit coding schools and boot camps are ==expensive, inaccessible, and have dubious placement outcomes.==94”

-> “digital learning among young people remains structured by race, class, and gender.”
+> “digital learning among young people remains ==structured== by race, class, and gender.”

-> “In a recent study of digital learning, education researchers Mimi Ito and Justin Reich find that, in many cases, digital learning technologies such as MOOCs and online courses, in-school computing classes, and other interventions actually exacerbate inequalities in learning outcomes between low-income and wealthier students, between students of color and white students, and between male and female students.
-In addition, they note that the use of digital technology in education often unintentionally reproduces inequality, in large part due to “institutionalized and unconscious bias and social distance between developers and those they seek to serve.”
+> “In a recent study of digital learning, education researchers Mimi Ito and Justin Reich find that, in many cases, digital learning technologies such as MOOCs and online courses, in-school computing classes, and other interventions ==actually exacerbate inequalities in learning outcomes== between low-income and wealthier students, between students of color and white students, and between male and female students.
+In addition, they note that the use of digital technology in education often ==unintentionally reproduces inequality==, in large part due to “institutionalized and unconscious bias and social distance between developers and those they seek to serve.”

 > “learning to code is increasingly taught in ways that emphasize diversity, creativity, and critical thinking.”